Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

     1. Grants 3x (X) extra Endurance.
 At level 3 or above, cannot be paired with Subtle.

--   (+2) Physical Speciality Bonus
+-   (+2) Physical Specialty Bonus

-    1.  +1 to a speciality in an ability.
+    1.  +1 to a specialty in an ability.
 May only affect Natural, Physical Abilities such as Athletics, Physique, Stealth, and Awareness.